andi34/photobooth-old/README.md

 ### :information_source: Donators Early Access

-Donators get early access for 3 months to new features/options i am adding.
+Donators who donated 5€ or more get early access to new features/options i am adding (please leave a message at donation telling your email address).

 ### :mortar_board: Tutorial